-Arivaca Pollinator Pathway Project Mural
+Arivaca Pollinator Pathway Project Mural: Ha-Nukkud

-The Arivaca Pollinator Pathway Project Mural is designed to be a permanent fixture at the Arivaca Dancehall, and is a collaboration between Tohono O’odham artist Paul Pablo and a steering committee of Arivaca community members, including 5 youth from the Arivaca Library Teen Advisory Board (TAB).
-The three sides of the building inspired Paul and the steering committee to envision a scene that is depicted at three different times of day: the bright sun of afternoon, the glow of sunset/twilight, and a moonlit night.
-Each time of day and might will feature endangered and threatened species that are native to the Arivaca area.
-Below are drafts of each wall design:
+The three sides of the building inspired the design of a habitat depicted at three different times of day: the bright sun of afternoon, the glow of sunset, and a moonlit night.
+Each time of day and night features endangered and threatened species that are native to the Arivaca area and the nearby lands of the Tohono O’odham Nation.

-Sunset/twilight: Bees, butterflies, hummingbirds, and bats hovering around a giant Saguaro-blossom-shaped sunset;
+Sunset: Bees, butterflies, hummingbirds, and bats hovering around a giant Saguaro-blossom-shaped sunset;

-Moonlight: The Lesser Long-nosed Bat pollinating a Saguaro blossom, with a Cactus Ferruginous Pygmy-Owl peering out from a nesting cavity in the Saguaro’s trunk.
+Moonlit Night: The Lesser Long-nosed Bat pollinating a Saguaro blossom, with a Cactus Ferruginous Pygmy-Owl peering out from a nesting cavity in the Saguaro’s trunk.

-The featured species also have special meaning for the Tohono O’odham people, featuring prominently in their legends and winter storytelling traditions.
-Tohono O’odham consider Saguaro cacti to be tribal members, and their fruit is an important traditional source of food and drink.
+The featured species also have special meaning in Tohono O’odham legends and winter storytelling traditions.
+Tohono O’odham consider Saguaro cacti to be tribal members, and their fruit has been an important traditional source of food and drink for centuries.
 Lesser Long-nosed Bats (and other nectar-eating bats) are the Saguaros’ main pollinators, and the Cactus Ferruginous Pygmy-Owl nests primarily in abandoned woodpecker cavities within Saguaros.
-The hummingbird and Monarch butterfly are both considered to be spiritual messengers, and the wolf (similar to the coyote) is considered a trickster and a teacher.
-In addition, a portion of the traditional Tohono O’odham “man-in-the-maze” symbol is featured on two of the mural walls, so that the portions create a complete symbol when imagined to be joined together.
+Hummingbirds and Monarch butterflies are both considered to be spiritual messengers.
+Mesquite trees and Ocotillo shrubs provide materials for tools, shelter, and more.

 Finding the Mural